sheffield-bioinformatics-core/data-formatting/slides.md

     + http://unitsofmeasure.org/ucum.html
 - Write notes in a separate column or data dictionary or metadata
     + "0 (below threshold)"
-- Avoid using "," or ";" or tab
-- Do not manually modify or copy values

 ---

 # More